-As one of the world’s foremost zoological organizations and a global leader in animal welfare, training, husbandry, and veterinary care, SeaWorld Parks & Entertainment maintains one of the largest animal collections in the world.
+As one of the world’s foremost zoological organizations and a global leader in animal welfare, training, husbandry, and veterinary care, management believes SeaWorld Parks & Entertainment maintains one of the largest animal collections in the world.
 The company’s SeaWorld® and Busch Gardens® parks care for more than 7,000 marine and terrestrial animals, plus approximately 60,000 fish.
-The collection includes more than 200 endangered or threatened species.

 The animal team’s expertise and innovation have led to advances in the care of species in zoological facilities and in the conservation of wild populations around the world.
 This commitment to animals can be seen through programs such as these below.

 SeaWorld & Busch Gardens Conservation Fund: In addition to direct support of environmental, research and conservation projects, the company provides financial support and human resources to the SeaWorld & Busch Gardens Conservation Fund.
-A registered non-profit conservation foundation, the Fund has granted $9 million in support of more projects around the world.
+A registered non-profit conservation foundation, the Fund has granted $10 million in support of more projects around the world.
 It also provides an outlet for visitors to the parks, as well as the general public, to help protect wildlife.
-The Fund commits 100 percent of donations to on-the-ground wildlife conservation.

 Research and Shared Knowledge: SeaWorld Parks & Entertainment has a long-standing commitment to research.
 In addition to funding, the company’s SeaWorld® and Busch Gardens® parks provide a controlled environment for scientific research.
 Studies of the animals at the parks complement and strengthen research efforts in the field.